belcurv/medium/modular_js_1.md

 Because we use `app.js` to _bootstrap_ our other modules, it makes sense that `index.html` has to load those modules first.
 If the modules were loaded after `app.js`, calling their `.init()` methods would fail.

 We will write each module in a separate file to promote reuse.
-And we'll adopt the style known as the "revealing module pattern" (sometimes shortened to just "module pattern").
+And we'll adopt the style known as the [revealing module pattern](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#revealingmodulepatternjavascript).
 The "revealing" qualifier hints at the module's internal structure: some features are private, others are _revealed_ publicly.

 Here's an example: